James Kaprielian: Toronto Blue Jays

 On June 18, 2024, Kaprielian signed a minor league contract with the Toronto Blue Jays.
 On November 6, he elected free agency.

+Diablos Rojos del México

+In March 2026, Kaprielian temporarily joined the Diablos Rojos del México during the 2026 Baseball Champions League Americas.
+He later made the Opening Day roster and officially signed with the club for the 2026 LMB season.
+In 14 appearances (11 starts) for the team, he posted a 5–2 record with a 5.37 ERA, 63 strikeouts, and 23 walks across 55 1/3 innings pitched.

+Guerreros de Oaxaca

+On July 17, 2026, Kaprielian was traded to the Guerreros de Oaxaca of the Mexican League.

 Personal life

 Kaprielian's mother, Barbara Kaprielian, died of breast cancer in 2014 after her 14-year battle.